nim-lang/Nim/doc/docgen.rst

 item on a GitHub repository.
 You can click the link to see the implementation of the item.

-The `git.commit`:option: switch overrides the hardcoded `devel` branch in config/nimdoc.cfg.
+The `git.commit`:option: switch overrides the hardcoded `devel` branch in ``config/nimdoc.cfg``.
 This is useful to link to a different branch e.g. `--git.commit:master`:option:, or to a tag e.g. `--git.commit:1.2.3`:option: or a commit.

-Source URLs are generated as ``href="${url}/tree/${commit}/${path}#L${line}"`` by default and this compatible with GitHub but not with GitLab.
+Source URLs are generated as ``href="${url}/tree/${commit}/${path}#L${line}"`` by default and thus compatible with GitHub but not with GitLab.

 Similarly, `git.devel`:option: switch overrides the hardcoded `devel` branch for the `Edit` link which is also useful if you have a different working